MIPT-ILab/mipt-mips/tests/samples/README.txt

-MIPS binutils are installed at iLab servers and have the following shortcuts:
+MIPS binutils should be installed and have the following shortcuts:

-    mips-as          is an assembler for MIPS ISA mips-ld          is a linker for MIPS object files mips-objdumpt    dumps content of MIPS binary files (also disassebly instructions) mips-gcc         gcc compiler configured for MIPS
+    mips-as          is an assembler for MIPS ISA mips-ld          is a linker for MIPS object files mips-objdump    dumps content of MIPS binary files (also disassebly instructions)

+Please refer to mipt-mips wiki or just run GNU make in libs/mips-binutils.

 In order to create MIPS binary file do the following steps: